Obbut/NodeSwift/README.md

 # SwiftJS

-Very experimental Swift <-> NodeJS binding.
+Very experimental Swift <-> Javascript interaction using NodeJS.
 Currently in development and not suitable for including in other projects.

+SwiftJS works by generating Swift and Javascript code.
+The intention is to make it possible to re-use NodeJS libraries from Swift or to provide a cross-platform Javascript plugin API for your Swift projects.

 ## Usage